Deepikakolli4/BlogAPI/readme.md

 ### Edit Existing Posts

-Update any of your previous posts to keep your travel stories fresh.
+Update any of your previous posts to keep your  stories fresh.

 ### Delete Posts